This site focuses on alcohol-free beers, wines, spirits, and the drinks designed to replace them. That's our thing.

 Fermented tea with a cult following and contested health claims.

-Kombucha traces back to north-east China, where tradition places it as far back as 220 BC — though the earliest reliable documentation is only around a century old.
+Kombucha traces back to north-east China, where tradition places its origin as far back as 220 BC, though the earliest reliable documentation is only around a century old.
 A SCOBY (symbiotic culture of bacteria and yeast) ferments sweetened tea: yeast converts the sugar into ethanol and carbon dioxide, and acetic acid bacteria then oxidise most of that ethanol into acetic acid.
 The result is tangy, slightly vinegary, and fizzy.

-The grey area: Commercial kombucha is typically kept under 0.5% ABV — the US TTB threshold above which a product is regulated as an alcoholic beverage — but homemade versions can climb closer to 1.5%, and uncontrolled brews can drift higher still.
+The grey area: Commercial kombucha is typically kept under 0.5% ABV, the US TTB threshold above which a product is regulated as an alcoholic beverage.
+Homemade versions can drift well above 0.5% if fermentation isn't controlled, and uncontrolled brews higher still.
 That puts some home batches above the threshold we use for 'alcohol-free'.
 Fermented, complex, and sitting somewhere between a soft drink and an AF beer in character.

 Health claims: Proponents cite gut health benefits from probiotics.
 The evidence is thin.
 A 2019 systematic review found exactly one human clinical trial on kombucha; the rest of the literature extrapolates from general probiotic or animal studies.
 It probably won't hurt you.
 It probably won't transform your microbiome either.